-Official border controls were first harmonized in Europe in 1984 with the adoption of Commission Dec..
-84/390/CEE and the creation of the EU system of border inspection and veterinary services (Commission of the European Communities, 1984).
-From 1993, these veterinary services acquired the status of border inspection posts (BIPs) (Council Dir.
-90/675/EEC and Dir.
-91/496/EEC, transposed in Italy by L. Decree No. 93 of 3 March 1993) (Council of the European Communities, 1990; Council of the European Union, 1991; Italian Republic, 1993).
+Official border controls were first harmonized in Europe in 1984 with the adoption of Commission Decree 84/390/CEE and the creation of the European Union (EU) system of border inspection and veterinary services (Commission of the European Communities, 1984).
+From 1993, these veterinary services acquired the status of border inspection posts (BIPs) (Council Directive 90/675/EEC and Directive 91/496/EEC, transposed in Italy by Legislative Decree No. 93 of March 3, 1993) (Council of the European Communities, 1990; Council of the European Union, 1991; Italian Republic, 1993).

-Then, specific measures for harmonized checks at BIPs on products from third countries were implemented following the adoption of Council Dir.
-97/78/EC and Council Dir.
-97/79/EC, transposed in Italy by L. Decree No. 80 of February 25, 2000) (Council of the European Union, 1997a, 1997b; Italian Republic, 2000).
-Recently, the issuing of Reg.
-EU 2017/625 and relative implementing acts (European Commission, 2019a, 2019b, 2019c; respectively, Impl.
-Reg EU 2019/1014, Impl.
-Reg EU 2019/2129 and Impl.
-Reg EU 2019/2130) led to the redesignation of BIPs as border control posts (BCPs), together with an expansion of their competencies.
-Specifically, official controls are currently carried out on each consignment of the following categories entering the Union: live animals (LA), products of animal origin (POA), plants and plant products (P and PP), and products of non-animal origin (PNAO) (European Parliament and Council of the European Union, 2017 - Reg.
-EU 2017/625, Article 47; European Commission, 2019a - Impl.
-Reg.
-EU 2019/1014, Annex II).
+Then, specific measures for harmonized checks at BIPs on products from third countries were implemented following the adoption of Council Directive 97/78/EC and Council Directive 97/79/EC, transposed in Italy by Legislative Decree No. 80 of February 25, 2000) (Council of the European Union, 1997a, 1997b; Italian Republic, 2000).
+Recently, the issuing of Regulation EU 2017/625 and relative implementing acts (European Commission, 2019a, 2019b, 2019c; respectively, Implementing Regulation EU 2019/1014, Implementing Regulation EU 2019/2129 and Implementing Regulation EU 2019/2130) led to the redesignation of BIPs as border control posts (BCPs), along with an expansion of their competencies.
+Specifically, official controls are currently carried out on each consignment of the following categories entering the Union: live animals (LA), products of animal origin (POA), plants (P) and plant products, and products of nonanimal origin (PNAO) (European Parliament and Council of the European Union, 2017 - Regulation EU 2017/625, Article 47;

+European Commission, 2019a - Implementing Regulation EU 2019/1014, Annex II).
 Each member state is responsible for the designation and approval of BCPs on its territory under the supervision of the European Commission.
-Then, after the verification of compliance with the general and specific infrastructure, equipment, and documentation requirements for the categories of animals and goods specified in the current regulations (European Parliament and Council of the European Union, 2017 - Reg.
-EU 2017/625; European Commission, 2019a - Impl.
-Reg.
-EU 2019/1014) each BCP is designated to control one or more of the categories described above.
+Then, after the verification of compliance with the general and specific infrastructure, equipment, and documentation requirements for the categories of animals and goods specified in the current regulations (European Parliament and Council of the European Union, 2017 - Regulation EU 2017/625; European Commission, 2019a - Implementing Regulation EU 2019/1014), each BCP is designated to control one or more of the categories described above.

-In Italy, 28 BCPs, including 8 airports and 20 ports, have been designated by the Ministry of Health (DGSA-Ministry of Health, 2022) following the enactment of the L. Decree n.
-24/2021 (Italian Republic, 2021).
-Among them, Livorno BCP (IT LIV 1) is designated to control POA (for human consumption, animal by products, feeds) and PNAO (for human consumption, feed and food contact materials).
+In Italy, 28 BCPs, including 8 airports and 20 ports, have been designated by the Ministry of Health (DGSA-Ministry of Health, 2022) following the enactment of the Legislative Decree No. 24/2021 (Italian Republic, 2021).
+Among them, Livorno BCP (IT LIV 1) is designated to control POA (for human consumption, animal by-products, and feeds) and PNAO (for human consumption, feed, and food contact materials).

-BCP control activities consist of risk-based verification, which includes documentary, identity, and physical checks supplemented as needed with official analysis, applied to ensure the compliance and safety of animals and goods entering the Union (European Parliament and Council of the European Union, 2017 - Reg.
-EU 2017/625, Articles 43, 47, 49).
-At present, documentary checks are carried out on 100% of consignments regardless of the product categories; conversely, minimum frequency rates for identity and physical checks are defined based on risk analysis for the different categories (European Parliament and Council of the European Union, 2017 - Reg.
-EU 2017/625, Article 43, 54; European Commission, 2019b - Reg.
-EU 2019/2129).
+BCP control activities consist of risk-based verification, which includes documentary, identity, and physical checks supplemented as needed with official analysis, applied to ensure the compliance and safety of animals and goods entering the Union (European Parliament and Council of the European Union, 2017 - Regulation EU 2017/625, Articles 43, 47, 49).
+At present, documentary checks are carried out on 100% of consignments regardless of the product categories; conversely, minimum frequency rates for identity and physical checks are defined based on risk analysis for the different categories (European Parliament and Council of the European Union, 2017 - Regulation EU 2017/625, Article 43, 54; European Commission, 2019b - Regulation EU 2019/2129).